The G-20 approves the global minimum corporate tax at the Rome summit - ExBulletin

 White House officials say the new tax rate would generate at least $ 60 billion in new revenue a year in the United States – a cash flow that could help pay for some $ 3 trillion in social services and infrastructure. dollars that Biden is looking for.
 Approval in the US is essential because so many multinational companies are headquartered there.

 But Civil 20, which represents about 560 organizations from more than 100 countries in a network that makes recommendations for the G-20, was less enthusiastic.
-The 15% rate is slightly higher than those (norms) that consider fiscal havens, Civil 20 official Riccardo Moro told reporters after the summit.
+The 15% rate is “slightly higher than what (rates) we would consider a tax haven,” Civil 20 official Riccardo Moro told reporters after the summit.

 Nicole Winfield contributed to this report.